Directors and Officers Code of Conduct

 D. Financial Interest

-If a Director or Officer of the USEC has a financial interest which he/she believes or has reason to believe may be affected by the actions of the USEC, he/she shall disclose the precise nature and value of the interest.
-The disclosures shall be made at the time that interest arises, shall be made in writing to the Clerk of the USEC.
-Thereafter, the information or the disclosures shall be made available by the USEC Clerk for inspection by the USEC members or the public; except that the valuation shall be confidential except as required under applicable law.
+If a Director, Officer, or appointed Committee Member of the USEC has a financial interest that they believe or has reason to believe may be affected by the actions of the USE, they shall disclose the precise nature and value of the interest.
+The disclosures shall be made at the time that interest arises and shall be in writing to the Clerk of the USEC.
+The information or the disclosures shall be available by the USEC Clerk for inspection by the USEC members or the public, except that the valuation shall be confidential except as required under applicable law.

 E. Conduct in USEC Hearings

 a.
 The allegations may be disclosed to third persons only in accordance with USEC bylaws.
-Disclosures and/or allegations must be made using and in accordance with the USEC's complaint and/or disciplinary process, in which the individual member accused is provided an opportunity to present evidence on his or her behalf.
+Disclosures and/or allegations must be made using and in accordance with the USEC’s complaint and/or disciplinary process, in which the individual member accused is provided an opportunity to present evidence on their behalf.

 d.
-Upon completion of any disciplinary and/or hearing process and a decision regarding an allegation against a Director or Officer, the remaining Directors reserve the right to vote to remove the Director or Officer against whom the allegations were made if the Director or Officer is found to have violated USEC policy, or failed to serve the best interests of the United States Eurasier Club.
+Once any disciplinary and/or hearing process regarding an allegation against a Director, Officer, or appointed Committee Member is completed, the remaining Directors have the authority to determine if and to what extent the individual has violated USEC policy, USEC bylaws or failed to serve the best interests of the United States Eurasier Club.

 F. Impartiality

-While it's understood that USEC Directors and Officers will likely have personal relationships with members and former members of the club, it is imperative that every Director and Officer's first responsibility is to the USEC, and that his or her actions serve the interests of the United States Eurasier Club.
-Favoritism or the appearance of favoritism among USEC Directors and Officers will not be tolerated.
+While USEC Directors, Officers, and appointed Committee Members will likely have personal relationships with members and former members of the Club, it is imperative that every representative's first responsibility is to the USEC and that their actions serve the interests of the USEC.
+The Board will address complaints of favoritism or bias by USEC Directors, Officers, and appointed Committee Members.

 G. Personal Matters

-All USEC Directors and Officers are to act in a professional manner towards all USEC Members at all times.
-Personal issues do not serve the best interests of the United States Eurasier Club and will not be grounds for consideration by the USEC Board unless the matter involves or is related to possible violation of USEC policies or bylaws.
+All USEC Directors, Officers, and appointed Committee Members, as the USEC representatives, are expected to present themselves professionally Although personal issues do not serve the best interests of the United States Eurasier Club, they will not be grounds for consideration of any disciplinary action by the USEC Board unless the matter involves or is related to possible violation of USEC policies and bylaws or failed to serve the best interests of the USEC.

 H. Gratuities

-No Director or Officer of the USEC shall accept any favor or gratuity from any person, firm, corporation or other entity in exchange for the performance of an official act in his or her position with the USEC.
+No Director, Officer, or appointed Committee Member of the USEC shall accept any favor or gratuity from any person, firm, corporation, or other entity in exchange for an official act in their position with the USEC.

 I. Annual Certification